jimblandy/wgpu/docs/api-specs/mesh_shading.md

 Two new shader stages will be added to `WGSL`.
 Fragment shaders are also modified slightly.
 Both task shaders and mesh shaders are allowed to use any compute-specific functionality, such as subgroup operations.

 ### Task shader

-This shader stage can be selected by marking a function with `@task`.
-Task shaders must return a `vec3<u32>` as their output type.
-Similar to compute shaders, task shaders run in a workgroup.
-The output must be uniform across all threads in a workgroup.
+A function with the `@task` attribute is a **task shader stage entry point**.
+A mesh shader pipeline may optionally specify a task shader entry point; if it does, then mesh draw commands using that pipeline dispatch a **mesh shader grid** of invocations running the task shader entry point to compute the sizes of mesh shader grids to dispatch, and to provide a payload value for each dispatch.

+Dispatching a task shader runs a grid of workgroups, like a compute shader dispatch.
+The mesh draw command determines the number of workgroups along each axis of the grid.

+A task shader entry point must return a `vec3<u32>`.
+All invocations within a task shader workgroup must return the same value, but different workgroups may return different values.
+After each task shader workgroup finishes, the implementation dispatches a grid of mesh shaders, whose size in workgroups is determined by the task shader workgroup's return value.
+If the task shader returns `vec3(0, 0, 0)`, then no mesh shaders are dispatched.

+Each task shader workgroup produces an independent dispatch grid of mesh shaders: `@builtin` values like `workgroup_id`, `global_invocation_id` describe the position of the workgroup and invocation within that grid.
+Mesh shaders dispatched for other task shader workgroups are not included in the count.
+Similarly, `@builtin(num_workgroups)` matches the task shader workgroup's return value.

-The output of this determines how many workgroups of mesh shaders will be dispatched.
-Once dispatched, global id variables will be local to the task shader workgroup dispatch, and mesh shaders won't know the position of their dispatch among all mesh shader dispatches unless this is passed through the payload.
+will be local to the task shader workgroup dispatch, and mesh shaders won't know the position of their dispatch among all mesh shader dispatches unless this is passed through the payload.
 The output may be zero to skip dispatching any mesh shader workgroups for the task shader workgroup.

 Task shaders must be marked with `@payload(someVar)`, where `someVar` is global variable declared like `var<task_payload> someVar: <type>`.
 Task shaders may use `someVar` as if it is a read-write workgroup storage variable.
 This payload is passed to the mesh shader workgroup that is invoked.